Do we hate on Google Translate?

 Yes, there may be the occasional smaller task that in the past may have been passed to a translation agency and now isn’t.
 However, Google translate is part of a modern digital tool set that gives ordinary people more confidence to engage internationally where previously they may not and this has to be seen as a good thing.

 We at TranslationsInLondon use Google translate, yes you read it correctly!
-A translation agency using Google translate….. is this not against the very principles we should abide by?!
+A translation agency using Google translate… is this not against the very principles we should abide by?!
 Well in short, no. We don’t have all possible languages in-house and if someone in our business development team picks up an email in a language they are not familiar with, what better way to quickly get the “gist” than to quickly run it though Google Translate?
 Is it a new potential client?
 Is it spam?
-Have we be left a fortune by a Nigerian prince that we need to quickly claim?!
+Have we been left a fortune by a Nigerian prince that we need to quickly claim?!
 For these kind of quick ad-hoc information gathering translations, Google translate is ideal, it’s quick and best of all, it’s free.
 This is just one situation where a service such as this can be really helpful, there are surely many more.

 I’m sure anyone that’s used Google translate for a something such as the above has then also had a chuckle or scratched their head with confusion at the sentences that Google translate doesn’t get quite right.
 The art of communication is an extremely complicated thing, the way we converse and construct sentences in the real world.
 We learn through years of practice to understand and adapt our language so more often then not the meaning or gist of what we are trying to say is obvious to another person who does speak the same language.
 For a computer algorithm to try and learn and implement these very human nuances is extremely challenging.
 A very straight up sentence with a literal meaning is a simpler task and the results are often very good.
 However, for a sentence or paragraph which is very descriptive and contains words with potentially multiple interpretations, the results can be… mixed.